learnlearnin/learnlearnin.github.io/content/about.md

 But in the end, he settled for something that was excellent.
 Something simple, something straight.
 Something that's just this.

 ## Site info ##
-This site is made in [docpad](../docpad/).
-It's hosted on netlify+[gitlab](https://gitlab.com/learnlearnin/learnlearnin.gitlab.io).
-The skeleton was created using the yo [docpad generator](https://www.npmjs.org/package/generator-docpad).
+This site is made in hugo.
+[Source code](https://gitlab.com/learnlearnin/learnlearnin.gitlab.io).

 I wanted to use Comic sans, like CERN [uses](http://home.web.cern.ch/about/updates/2014/04/cern-switch-comic-sans), no [really](https://www.youtube.com/watch?v=AzX0dwbY4Yk).
 But it is not for long reads for all, so I've switched to Oxygen, Helvetica Neue, etc.